Diane Houston

 Journal Articles:

-• Andreopoulou, A., and Houston, D. M. (2002).
+• Andreopoulou, A., & Houston, D. M. (2002).
 The impact of collective self-esteem on intergroup evaluation: Self-protection and self-enhancement.
 Current Research in Social Psychology, 7, 234-256.

 • Houston, D. M. (1995).
 Surviving a failure: Efficacy and a laboratory based test of the hopelessness model of depression.
-European Journal of Social Psychology.
-25, 545-558.
+European Journal of Social Psychology, 25, 545-558.

 • Houston, D. M. (1995).
 Vulnerability to depressive mood reactions: Retesting the hopelessness model of depression.
 British Journal of Social Psychology, 34, 293-302.

 • Houston, D. M. (1994).
 Gloomy but smarter: The academic consequences of attributional style.
-British Journal of Social Psychology 33, 433-441.
+British Journal of Social Psychology, 33, 433-441.

 • Houston, D. M., & Allt, S. K. (1997).
 Psychological distress and error-making among junior house officers.
 British Journal of Health Psychology, 2, 141-151.